maratishe/maratishe.github.io/gcal/deadlines.md

 The International Federation for Information Processing (IFIP) Networking 2021 Conference (IFIP NETWORKING 2021) will be held in Aalto University, Espoo, Finland.
 This is the 20th event of the series, sponsored by the IFIP Technical Committee on Communication Systems (TC6).
-Accepted papers will be published in the IFIP Digital Library and collected by the IEEE Xplore Digital Library.
+Accepted papers will be published in the IFIP Digital Library.
 High quality papers will be recommended for fast track publications in selected journals.